Computing

 EYFS

 Computing is not part of the latest statutory framework for the Early Years Foundation Stage.
 However, use of technology can enhance provision towards the Early Learning Goals.
 This may include technology items in role play areas, remote controlled toys and “unplugged” computational thinking lessons linked to wider topic areas.
-As such, we are improving provision with remote control toys, metal detectors and phones to support children’s wider learning in the EYFS.
-Staff in the Early Years also have access to Barefoot’s EYFS computational thinking lessons and will be planning these into provision from September 2022.
+As such, we have improved provision with remote control toys, metal detectors and phones to support children’s wider learning in the EYFS.
+Staff in the Early Years also have access to Barefoot’s EYFS computational thinking lessons.

 Key Stage 1

 Children in Key Stage 1 all have a designated digital day.
 On these days, work in most subject areas is completed on computers.
-This could be via TTRockstars, Purple Mash or LBQ (Leaning By Questions) for maths and English.
+This could be via TTRockstars or Purple Mash for maths and English.
+Their computing curriculum follows Teach Computing.

 Key Stage 2

 All children in Key Stage 2 have a designated digital day.
 All children use Google Classroom to access work.
-Key stage 2 follows the Teach Computing curriculum, with additional resources from Purple Mash and Barefoot Computing.
+Key stage 2 follows the Teach Computing curriculum.
+We enhance other areas of the curriculum using LBQ and TTrockstars.

 For E- Safety, we base our learning on Project Evolve from SWGfL which uses the objectives from Education for a Connected World.
 We supplement this with lessons and activities from Google’s “Be Internet Legends”.
 We take part in Safer Internet Day annually.
-The Computing Lead also delivers termly parent workshops on current E safety concerns.
+The Computing Lead also delivers half-termly parent workshops on current E-safety concerns.

 In computing, children’s work is reviewed and assessed by the teacher using assessment rubrics from Teach Computing, and children’s knowledge will be assessed using self-marking assessments in Google Forms.

-The Computing curriculum will contribute to children’s personal development in creativity, independence, judgement and self-reflection.
+The computing curriculum will contribute to children’s personal development in creativity, independence, judgement and self-reflection.
 This would be seen in them being able to talk confidently about their work, and sharing their work with others.
-Progress will be shown through outcomes and through the important record of the process leading to them.